-The real estate sector clearly emerging in a stronger position is that of logistics and distribution.
-The growth of online sales is leading to more demand for logistics, and beyond the huge distribution centres that populate the M8 corridor.
-At some stage the real estate sector may also come to see the demand for data storage and infrastructure.
-The growth of data facilities is likely to emerge in proximity to major population centres and this will drive demand for new buildings and communications infrastructure.
-For the industry, this will be a major opportunity and challenge to develop data buildings where they are needed quickly, economically and above all, sustainably.
+The real estate sector clearly emerging in a stronger position is that of logistics and distribution -JLL recently found its industrial clients had an impressive 91% occupancy rate across the UK.
+The growth of online sales is leading to more demand for logistics, and this goes beyond the huge distribution centres that populate the M8 corridor.
+At some stage it may be that the real estate sector may also come to see the demand for data storage and infrastructure as part of the wider industrial market.
+The growth of data facilities is likely to emerge in proximity perhaps to major population centres and this will drive demand for new buildings and communications infrastructure.
+For the industry, this will be a major opportunity and challenge to develop data buildings where they are needed quickly, economically and above all else, sustainably.